brittwoodard/jekyll-base/_posts/2023-03-29-sample-event-4.md

 ---
 layout: post
-title: Discover the Inner Light Within: Exploring the Foundations of Yoga Asana
+title: Discover the Inner Light Within, Exploring the Foundations of Yoga Asana
 description: >-
   Are you new to yoga, or looking to deepen your practice?
 Join us for our upcoming yoga foundations workshop, where we'll explore the fundamental principles of this ancient practice.
 author: Brittany Woodard